Government and Elections

 The proposal is also part of the larger government reform bill For the People Act, sponsored by Sen. Jeff Merkley (D) (S. 1) Rep. John Sarbanes (D) (H.R.
 1) in the 117th Congress which passed the House, with all votes in favor coming from Democrats and all votes against from Republicans.
 The bill has yet to be taken up in the Senate.

+To address this concern, Members of Congress have put forward a proposal to create multi-member districts.
 Respondents were given the following briefing about the proposal to change Congressional districts, as a means of increasing partisan representation in states:

 A current bill in Congress proposes a new way of structuring districts in the US House of Representatives.
 Proponents say this proposal addresses two issues